 What types of taxes do foreigners in Portugal have to pay?

 Foreigners in Portugal might have to pay several types of taxes, including income tax, property tax, property wealth tax, and sales tax (in Portugal, this is Value Added Tax or VAT) on goods and services.
-Meanwhile, though there is no inheritance tax for foreigners in Portugal per se, there is a stamp duty of 10 percent on the value of inherited assets.

 How is personal income tax calculated for foreigners in Portugal?